TurnstilePortal/turnstile-monorepo/packages/deploy/README.md

 ### Key Files

-Private keys and account information are stored in separate JSON files for security reasons:
+Private keys and account information are stored in separate JSON files:

 ```json
 {